heatherpark/algorithm-review/algorithms/binary-search.md

 ## binary search

-**what is it?**  binary search is a search algorithm that takes a sorted list and a target number to search for as its inputs.

 **method:**
   * a binary search function takes a sorted list and a target number as its inputs
   * set your guess to the middle number and compare with the target